victordejong/debian-preseed-generator/README.md

 git clone https://gitlab.com/victordejong/debian-preseed-generator
 cd debian-preseed-generator
 ```
-2. (Optional) Fill the `vars` file with the correct variables.
-Defaults will be used otherwise.
+2. (Optional) Create a `vars` file with the variables from the section [Default values](#default-values).
+Default values will automatically be used otherwise.
+If no `vars` file is present, the user will be presented a questionnaire, with the answers saved for possible future use.

 2. To render the preseed file and make it available over HTTP, run this command from this repository: